 - Set a goal.
 Whether it’s two weeks, two months, or a year, write down your goal.
 This will help you stay motivated when things get tough!

 - Know what to expect.
 Newborns may take around 20 minutes on each side about every 2-3 hours.
 Older babies nurse around 5-10 minutes per side, usually every 3 hours.
 During growth spurts, expect more frequent feedings.
+Get familiar with the disadvantages of breastfeeding, and learn how to overcome them!

 - Nurse like a pro.
 Moms who’ve been around the block have learned a few simple tips.